-The Montessori methodology was developed by a female physician from Italy named Maria Montessori.
-In the early 20th century, she had to fight for her spot at the “man’s table,” so to speak, since a woman doctor was unheard of and even unappealing in those days.
+The Montessori method was developed by a female physician from Italy named Maria Montessori.1 In the early 20th century, she had to fight for her spot at the “man’s table,” so to speak, since a woman doctor was unheard of and even unappealing in those days.

-Montessori proved them wrong.
+Maria Montessori proved them wrong.
 Not only did she teach those children basic skills in self-care, but she taught them academics.
-In the meantime, she developed a philosophy that blossomed into an alternative curriculum for kids around the world.
+In the meantime, she developed a philosophy that blossomed into an alternative curriculum for kids worldwide.

-Montessori was built around a couple of simple phrases: “freedom within limits,” and “teach me to do it myself.”
+The Montessori method was built around simple phrases: “freedom within limits” and “teach me to do it myself.”
 The good doctor found that kids learned better when their lessons were hands-on.
-She discovered that kids thrive when they can be independent, when they learn according to their interests, and when adults are confident in their ability to do something on their own.
+She discovered that kids thrive when they can be independent while learning according to their interests and when adults are confident in their ability to do something independently.

-When I first toured a Montessori school, I knew right away that it was like no other preschool I’ve seen before.
+When I first toured a Montessori school, I knew it was like no other preschool I’d seen.
 Most other schools have rows of desks and chairs or a chaotic-looking mishmash of rugs, toys, and tables.

-This classroom had rugs, toys, and tables too, but it was all methodically organized.
-The environment was prepared to the tee.
-Everything in the room was at kid-level including the sinks and snack tables.
-Shelves lined with special sets of materials bordered the room, while kids sat at small tables or on little area rugs in the middle.
+This classroom had rugs, Montessori toys, and tables, but it was all methodically organized.
+The environment was prepared to a T. Everything in the room was positioned at kid-level, including the sinks and snack tables.
+Shelves lined with special sets of materials bordered the room while kids sat at small tables or on little area rugs in the middle.

 The kids were alone or in small groups of two or three, and they were all so absorbed in their activities that they barely blinked an eye when I snuck in.
 Two teachers drifted from kid to kid or observed the class from a corner.
 Each kid was attended to, but they were all given room to explore their environment and finish their work.
 I was entranced.
 How could kids look so content and be so calm at this age?